fboender/ansible-cmdb/README.md

 Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.

-It supports multiple templates (html, txt_table, csv, json output) and extending information gathered by Ansible with custom data.
+It supports multiple templates (html, txt_table, csv, json output, markdown) and extending information gathered by Ansible with custom data.
+For each host it also shows the groups, host variables, locat facts.

 ![](https://raw.githubusercontent.com/fboender/ansible-cmdb/master/contrib/screenshot-overview.png)